nashselander/nashselander/README.md

 - 👀 I’m interested in programming, gaming, and cars
 - 🌱 I’m currently working on my Computer Science degree
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me at nashselander@gmail.com
+- 📫 Reach me at nashselander@gmail.com